 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-This sheet pan Baked Arctic Char with Vegetables is exactly what you are looking for in a delicious, healthy meal.
-Moist and flaky Arctic Char fillets, marble potatoes, shallots and grape tomatoes are oven-baked and on the table in less than 30 minutes!
+This sheet pan Baked Arctic Char with Vegetables is a fantastic choice for a flavorful meal.
+Moist and flaky Arctic Char filets, marble potatoes, shallots, and grape tomatoes are oven-baked and ready in under 30 minutes!

 Baked arctic char with vegetables on a plate with a fork and knife.